Chenfeng-Li/Aerial-Photo-Segmentation/README.md

 ### License note

-This pretrained model is trained on full OpenEarthMap dataset, where some data is licensed under **CC BY-NC-SA 4.0**.
+The source code of the repository is under **MIT license**.
+However, the pretrained model is trained on full OpenEarthMap dataset, where part of data is licensed under **CC BY-NC-SA 4.0**.
 Therefore, the pretrained model is **not covered by the MIT license** and is intended for **non-commercial use**.

 For license details or commercial usage, please review the <a href="https://open-earth-map.org/attribution.html">OpenEarthMap licenses</a> and train a model using only data that explicitly allows commercial use.